rly/ndx-structured-behavior/NEXTSTEPS.md

-# Next Steps for ndx-beadl Extension for NWB
+# Next Steps for ndx-structured-behavior Extension for NWB

 ## Creating Your Extension

-1. In a terminal, change directory into the new ndx-beadl directory.
+1. In a terminal, change directory into the new ndx-structured-behavior directory.

 2. Add any packages required by your extension to `requirements.txt` and `setup.py`.